AP FACT CHECK: Pence presses a distorted case on economy

 Speakers at the Republican National Convention also hailed Trump for protecting the health insurance of people with preexisting illness, flipping reality on its head as his administration tries to overturn the law that guarantees those protections.

-A look at how some of the the rhetoric from the convention’s first night compares with the facts:
+A look at how some of the the rhetoric from the convention’s third night compares with the facts:

 ECONOMY

-PENCE, in prepared remarks: “Four years ago, we inherited … an economy struggling to break out of the slowest recovery since the Great Depression.
-Despite unrelenting opposition and obstruction from the swamp in Washington, we built the greatest economy in the world.”
+PENCE: “Four years ago we inherited … an economy struggling to break out of the slowest recovery since the Great Depression. … In our first three years we built the greatest economy in the world.”

 THE FACTS: That’s a highly misleading portrait.
 Obama started the longest expansion in U.S. history and prevailed over most of it.